devesion/angular-minimalistic-homepage/README.md

 ### Configuration

-Just before building you should configure your homepage.
+Just before running ./build.sh you should configure your homepage.
 To do it you need to alter two files:

 #### src/css/style-theme.less
 Change the following less variables as you want.
 The names are self-descriptive so I won't comment them.
 When it comes to setting fonts you must edit both @mainFont and @import due to lessc limitations.